cdorgs/cdorgs.github.io/team.md

 <img src="https://cdorgs.github.io/img/sam.jpg" width="25%">

 **Sam Kriegman** is a Postdoctoral Associate at the University of Vermont.
-His research focuses on the AI-driven automated design of autonomous robots and biological machines.
+His research focuses on the AI-driven automated design of robots and biological machines.
 This involves the
 dynamical simulation of soft body systems, simulation-to-reality transfer of physical artifacts,